First Draft of a Report on the EDVAC

 The First Draft of a Report on the EDVAC (commonly shortened to First Draft) is an incomplete 101-page document written by John von Neumann and distributed on June 30, 1945 by Herman Goldstine, security officer on the classified ENIAC project.
-It contains the first published description of the logical design of a computer using the stored-program concept, which has come to be known as the von Neumann architecture; the name has become controversial due to von Neumann's failure to name other contributors.
+It contains the first published description of the logical design of a computer using the stored-program concept, which has come to be known as the von Neumann architecture; the name has become controversial due to von Neumann's failure to name the designers of the architecture, John Mauchly and J. Presper Eckert.

 History

 Title page the First Draft, copy belonging to Samuel N. Alexander, who developed the SEAC computer based on the report.

 Von Neumann wrote the report by hand while commuting by train to Los Alamos, New Mexico and mailed the handwritten notes back to Philadelphia.
 Goldstine had the report typed and duplicated.
 While the date on the typed report is June 30, 24 copies of the First Draft were distributed to persons closely connected with the EDVAC project five days earlier on June 25.
-Interest in the report caused it to be sent all over the world; Maurice Wilkes of Cambridge University cited his excitement over the report's content as the impetus for his decision to travel to the United States for the Moore School Lectures in Summer 1946.
+Interest in the report caused it to be sent all over the world; Maurice Wilkes of Cambridge University cited his excitement over the report's content as the impetus for his decision to travel to the United States for the Moore School Lectures in the summer of 1946.

 Synopsis

 Von Neumann describes a detailed design of a "very high speed automatic digital computing system."
 He divides it into six major subdivisions: a central arithmetic part, CA; a central control part, CC; memory, M; input, I; output, O; and (slow) external memory, R, such as punched cards, Teletype tape, or magnetic wire or steel tape.

 The CA will perform addition, subtraction, multiplication, division and square root.
 Other mathematical operations, such as logarithms and trigonometric functions are to be done with table look up and interpolation, possibly biquadratic.
 He notes that multiplication and division could be done with logarithm tables, but to keep the tables small enough, interpolation would be needed and this in turn requires multiplication, though perhaps with less precision.

 Numbers are to be represented in binary notation.
-He estimates 27 binary digits (he did not use the term "bit," which was coined by Claude Shannon in 1948) would be sufficient (yielding 8 decimal place accuracy) but rounds up to 30-bit numbers with a sign bit and a bit to distinguish numbers from orders, resulting in a 32-bit word he calls a minor cycle.
+He estimates 27 binary digits would be sufficient (yielding eight decimal-place accuracy) but rounds up to 30-bit numbers with a sign bit and a bit to distinguish numbers from orders (instructions), resulting in a 32-bit word he calls a minor cycle.
 Two's complement arithmetic is to be used, simplifying subtraction.
 For multiplication and division, he proposes placing the binary point after the sign bit, which means all numbers are treated as being between −1 and +1 (Note: The highest value is actually 1 - 2^{−30}, 0.99999999906 in decimal notation.) and therefore computation problems must be scaled accordingly.